 A home wallbox is a separate box that is wired directly to your home's electricity supply.
 Generally, the companies that supply them will install them for you, but electricians with specific certifications will also be able to help.

 The cost depends on your desired charging speed as well as any 'smart' features you want your charger to have.
-Basic 3kW chargers start at around £100, with 7kW units setting you back about £300.
-'Smart' units that feature wireless controls via smartphone apps, meanwhile, cost between £350 and £1000.
+Basic 3kW chargers start at around £350, with 7kW units setting you back between £500-£1000.
+'Smart' units that feature wireless controls via smartphone apps, meanwhile, cost between £900 and £1100 depending on features.

 For the most part, the cost of fitting is included in the price.
-But if you need major changes to your household wiring, then you'll be looking at extra charges.
+But if you need major changes to your household wiring, then you'll be looking at extra charges which may exceed the higher end estimate of £1,000.

 Calculating the cost of home charging is easy.
-You'll need to know your car’s battery size as well as the price per kilowatt-hour for your electricity, which is on your energy bill.
+However, you'll need to know your car’s battery size as well as the price per kilowatt-hour for your electricity, which is on your energy bill.

 To work out the cost of charging, use this formula: